malcolmt/pycon-au-2010/Rivers/README.txt

 I used a PostGIS database to load the data:

-	createdb -T postgis_template rivers
+	createdb -T template_postgis rivers
 	./manage.py syncdb --noinput
 	cd river_basins
 	PYTHONPATH=..
-DJANGO_SETTINGS_MODULE=settings /load.py <shapefile_dir>
+DJANGO_SETTINGS_MODULE=settings ./load.py <shapefile_dir>

 The code here provides a way to load the data and view it in the admin.
+Note that the final line, above, takes a directory, not a shapefile.
+It loads the three shapefiles from the riverbasin set (points, polygons and chains) as part of the loading process.